 What can I serve these with?

-They’re great with a cup of milk or a smoothie.
-Or as a side with eggs.
+They’re great with flavored milk or a kids green smoothie.
+Or as a side with quick scrambled eggs in the microwave.
 You can also top one with a little almond or cashew butter if you’d like.

 Can I make these as mini muffins?